2024-2025 Catalog

 2. Those that registered and officially Dropped registration during the Add/Drop period.

-3. Those who attended as Vising students and/or took courses as non-degree seeking (non-matriculated).
+3. Those who attended as Visiting students and/or took courses as non-degree seeking (non-matriculated).

 (Reference: Readmission Policy- BOT Resolution Approval Date: October 13, 2022)